post json data in python requests

 >>> r.json()

-Alternatively, you can also use json.dumps() to send data in JSON form.
+Alternatively, you can also use json.dumps() to send data in JSON format.
 It basically converts python dictionary (and other objects) into their equivalent JSON format.
+Please remember to use json.dumps() and not json.dump().

 import requests